wellspringcp/wellspring/01-principles/01-principles.md

 - It is up to the applicant to procure any visas/authorization for residency, transit, etc required to reach and domicile themselves in their end destination.

 The government shall not impose obstacles that make it difficult to claim this program's benefits.
 Citizens shall be freely allowed to leave.
 Notwithstanding, government may suspend the program at times where it becomes difficult to balance other higher priorities against it, such as SovWI and SovCBio emergencies.

+### The right to seek greener pastures

+Citizens shall have a valid claim to the "Greener Pastures" program.
+Under this program, an individual possessing citizenship of a `WS` polity shall have the right to trade their citizenship with a citizen of another, non-`WS` polity.
+If the government of the polity of the trade partner agrees to the trade, then upon successfully completing the application process, the applicant `WS` citizen shall lose citizenship of `WS`, and their citizenship shall be transferred to trade partner.

 ## Individual private property sovereignty has veto power over the government